ideasman42/the_joy_of_life_drawing/book.rst

 Page 12

-These three loose lined Contour' drawings were carried out with 2B staedler pencil...
+These three loose lined ' Contour drawings ' were carried out with 2B staedler pencil...
 My focus was on the relaxed bodily and facial expressions of the the model.